ibc/em-udns/README.markdown

 ## Acknowledgement

-Many thanks to Michael Tokarev (the author of [udns](http://www.corpit.ru/mjt/udns.html) C library) for all the help provided in udns maillist.
+Many thanks to Michael Tokarev (the author of [udns](http://www.corpit.ru/mjt/udns.html) C library) for all the help provided in udns mailing list.